 Please remember that some people have respiratory health concerns, and are extremely sensitive to smoke and fragrances in the air.
 Please do not use sage in any format if it could adversely affect anyone's health and wellbeing.

-Thank you for reading my blog posting about smudging with sage.
+Thank you for reading my blog post about smudging with sage.
 I highly recommend smudging as a personal spiritual practice to maintain spiritual health and wellbeing.
-Please use care, and act with intention.
+Please use care, and act with love and intention.
 Happy smudging!